 Oak Leaves have extremely valuable therapeutic qualities for fish, and can often serve as a harmless preventative medicine in the aquarium.
 They are highly antibacterial and anti-fungal and support or increase slime coat, scale, and shell production in fish and invertebrates.

 This is particularly crucial during the introduction and acclimation of animals to the aquarium and after water changes.
 Oak Leaves also enrich the aquarium water with organic compounds that are beneficial to fish that live in still, stagnant waters such as betta fish.

 How To Clean And Sanitize Oak Leaves For A Terrarium Or Aquarium

 While you can simply rinse you leaves, it is recommended that you also sterilize your oak leaves prior to using them in a terrarium or aquarium.
 To achieve this you can microwave damp leaves for 1-2 minute, boil leaves for approximately 5 minutes, or bake damp leaves at 200 °F for approximately 15-20 minutes.

-Guaranteed to be at least 50 grams of dried leaves.
+Each package contains 50 grams of dried leaves.